zachdoty/contracts/solidity/docgen/docs/bancorx/BancorX.md

-The BancorX contract allows cross chain token transfers.
+The BancorX contract allows cross chain token transfers.<br>

 There are two processes that take place in the contract -
 - Initiate a cross chain transfer to a target blockchain (locks tokens from the caller account on Ethereum)